 Short Answer

-Both the model and the market expect Anduril to be the most likely company the US will take a stake in before 2027, with no compelling evidence of mispricing.
+Both the model and the market expect Anduril to be the company the US takes a stake in before 2027, with no compelling evidence of mispricing.

 1. Executive Verdict